FredericDlugi/platinum-renegade-wiki/docs/trainer_changes/route_213.md

 # Route 213

+!!! note
+    There are wild Pokémon on this route.
+You can find out more [here](/wild_pokemon/route_213/).

 Trainer                    | Pokémons
 ---                        | ---
 Beauty Cyndy (!)           | ![][301]  [Delcatty] Lv.
 37  ![][053]  [Persian] Lv.
 37